 You must file a Form I-131, Application for Travel Document; and pay the filing fee for each CFRP Program application you submit for a family member, or apply for fee waiver by submitting a Form I-912, Request for a Fee Waiver.
 For instructions, please see Additional Information on Filing a Fee Waiver.

 Being Granted Parole under the CFRP Program

-We will review the evidence you provided with your CFRP application.
-If the application appears approvable, the NVC will forward it to the U.S. Embassy in Havana, Cuba.
-U.S. Embassy staff will interview your beneficiary in Havana to determine whether to grant parole.
+We will review the evidence you provide with your CFRP application.
+If the application appears approvable, the NVC will forward it to the U.S. Embassy in Havana.
+U.S. embassy staff will interview your beneficiary in Havana to determine whether to grant parole.
 Beneficiaries will also have to provide biometrics (fingerprints and photos).

 The grant of parole is not automatic.
 We will use our discretion to authorize parole on a case-by-case basis.
-We will generally only authorize parole to beneficiaries:
+We will generally only authorize parole to beneficiaries who:

 - Meet all the CFRP eligibility requirements;

 - Meet all eligibility requirements for an immigrant visa (except for the requirement that the immigrant visa number be available);

 - Are admissible to the United States; and

 Cubans who have committed serious crimes or who fail to pass background checks will not be authorized parole.